transientskp/tkp/documentation/source/setup.rst

   interface.
 See also the section on :ref:`the database
   <database-section>`.

-- `Python Louie <http://pypi.python.org/pypi/Louie/1.1>`_ (to be
-  dropped in future versions).

 On heastro1
 -----------

-The necessary TKP libraries are installed in /opt/tkp/tkp/.
-The last part of this path is a symbolic link to a nightly build in /opt/tkp/tkp-yyyy-mm-dd/; use a specific nightly build if you have long-running jobs or need a specific TKP library version.
+The necessary TKP libraries are installed in /opt/tkp/dev/tkp/.
+The last part of this path is a symbolic link to a nightly build in /opt/tkp/dev/tkp-yyyy-mm-dd/; use a specific nightly build if you have long-running jobs or need a specific TKP library version.
 A similar structure holds for /opt/LofIm/lofar, which points to /opt/LofIm/lofar-yyyy-mm-dd.
 Within the /opt/tkp/tkp/ directory,